University of Auckland logo

 How-to guides

-To enable Ed Discussion in your Canvas course:
+Ed Discussion in your Canvas course menu

-Drag Ed Discussion to the visible area.
+• Drag Ed Discussion from the visible items list to the hidden items.

 Guides from the vendor